 More modern communication receivers in my collection !

-Drake SSR-1 This one has an intermittant fault and I have not managed to track it down yet.
+Drake SSR-1 This one had an intermittant fault and I have fixed it.
+January 2015

 Trio 9R59DS Nice valve type Ham receiver in good condition.
 Did not need any restoration.